It’s time to respect that Republicans care about only one thing: winning

 Democrats are far from perfect, and a certain degree of hypocrisy is perhaps inevitable in any political party, but one of the Dems’ most glaring flaws is an over-reliance on norms and institutions and the outdated ideals of The West Wing.
 Flagrant rule-flouting is decidedly not their brand.
 The idea that everything Republicans have done since 2013 is a justified escalation following then-Senator Harry Reid’s use of the nuclear option on filibusters is beyond a stretch.

-This is a party that simply disregards rules it has no use for: ignoring subpoenas, protecting Trump’s tax returns, supporting a brazenly partisan attorney general, and pretending that all of this is simply how you play the game.
+The GOP is a party that simply disregards rules it has no use for: ignoring subpoenas, protecting Trump’s tax returns, supporting a brazenly partisan attorney general, despite all the pearl-clutching around the infamous 2016 tarmac summit, and pretending all of this is simply how you play the game.

 Biden’s plea to Republicans to follow their conscience is misguided.
 Of course, they’ll follow their conscience!
 That’s the problem.